rubencart/SSSL-food-security/README.md

 pytorch-cuda              11.7                 h67b0de4_0    pytorch
 ```

-Finally (!) install the sssl package as module so the scripts can import it: run from this directory
+Finally (!) install the sssl package as module so the scripts can import it:
+run from the repository root directory:
 ```
 pip install -e .
 ```